Grades K – 8 7:45 a.m. to 2:15 p.m.

 - If the student is in compliance, he or she will receive a Blue Card indicating them as being cleared to play.
 If the student is not in compliance, he or she will be given a Red Card indicating that they are unable to play.

-- A hot lunch program is offered on a daily basis.
+A hot lunch program is offered on a daily basis.
 Lunch is not available on half day sessions.
-Menus listing lunch options are available on the website each month.
+Please go to https://www.ezschoolapps.com/ParentLogin.aspx and login to create an account.
+Menu and prices are available once you create an account.

 - 10:40am – 11:10am = PreK & Kindergarten